Did Trump just go up with the first TV ad of the 2024 presidential campaign?

 In a fundraising email this weekend, the moderator in what appears to be a newer version of the spot charges "we told you Joe Biden was not up to the job.
 Now we’re seeing the devastating consequences of his incompetence."

-Since the end of his administration seven and a half months ago, Trump has been repeatedly teased making another White House run in 2024.
+Since the end of his administration seven and a half months ago, Trump has repeatedly teased making another White House run in 2024.
 If he follows through on his flirtations, the spot could be seen as the first ad of the next presidential campaign.

 CLICK HERE FOR LATEST FOX NEWS REPORTING ON THE U.S. EXIT FROM AFGHANISTAN

-"I think it’s an issue that Americans are going to care about for a long time," a source in Trump’s political orbit told Fox News.
+"I think it’s an issue that Americans are going to care about for a long time," a source in Trump’s political orbit told Fox News when asked about the Afghanistan themed ad.

 Biden has been facing a barrage of bipartisan criticism for weeks for his handling of the hastily organized evacuation efforts.